 In this guide, we consider design, performance, and features to help make sense of the differences between the two.

 Moving to the iMac Pro, it exclusively comes in a 27-inch variant with a 5K resolution display.
-It also sports a unique Space Gray color which sets it apart from the silver color found on the rest of the lineup.
+It also sports a unique Space Gray color that sets it apart from the silver color found on the rest of the lineup.

 The iMac Pro also features Apple’s T2 co-processor.
-This is Apple’s custom silicon for Macs, and it enables new levels of security by integrating the controllers found across image signal processor, audio controller, and SSD controller.
+This is Apple’s custom silicon for Macs, and it enables new levels of security by integrating the controllers found across the image signal processor, audio controller, and SSD controller.

 The iMac is far more practical

 To decide between the iMac and iMac Pro, decide how much power you need in a computer, and make sure your choice can provide it.

 Both of these computers have been top choices among professionals in graphic design, gaming, and video and music production.

 If rendering an 8K video is a necessity for your work or hobby, consider the iMac Pro.
 Since this computer has 10 cores and impressive graphical power, there’s no other choice for heavy-duty video or design work.